-This section of The AmbITion Approach helps you to construct a detailed Business Case, acting as a guide to completing a Business Case Outline.
+This section of The AmbITion Approach helps you to construct a detailed Business Case, acting as notes to the Business Case Outline document.

-If you are developing a business case it is because you are already well-advanced in your thinking around the need to develop digitally.
+If you are developing a business case it is because you are already well-advanced in your thinking around your need to digitally transform.
 More than likely, you have an opportunity.
 This could be one or more of the following :-

-Does the digital development programme/project need a name?
+Does the digital transformation project need a name?
 Would it help you to embed it in your organisation if you branded it, to establish it in people’s minds?
-Do you need to officially lodge it in company documentation as a project (or production if your organisation works in this way?)
+Do you need to officially lodge it in company documentation as a project?

 What are you Going to Do?

-Developing a new website might be what you are going to do but the business case will help you justify your decisions.
-It might be that through developing a new website you also identify that you need better networking or computers, or that staff need training.
+Developing a new mobile website might be what you are going to do but the business case will help you justify your decisions.
+It might be that through developing a new mobile website you also identify that you need more mobile devices available to customer facing staff, or that staff need training.
 In other words, you might want to include several different work packages within your business case.

 Let’s have a look at this simple table.
 For each of the types of project we have identified an example benefit.